liz brandt and nick cabrera

 UK guidance translates these principles into operational obligations for portability and control, helping firms align legal compliance with user experience.

-"Will not have the confidence in using and being part of this, the future data landscape."
+"People will not have confidence in using, or being part of, the future data landscape."

 Nick Cabrera, Co-Founder, Ctrl-Shift